Draft reference values for sodium and chloride – have your say

 The panel also proposes age-specific values of both nutrients for children, adjusting for differences in energy requirement and including growth factors.
 Adequate intakes for infants above 6 months of age were derived from the intakes of breastfed infants below 6 months of age.

 EFSA’s provisional reference values are neither nutrient goals nor recommendations for populations or individuals.
 They are meant to serve policy makers in the EU and its Member States to inform nutrition policies and issue dietary guidelines to help consumers make healthy dietary choices.

-If you would like to contribute to the discussion before finalisation of these scientific opinions, please provide comments online and register now for the technical meeting taking place in Brussels on 7 May as part of the consultation process.
+If you would like to contribute to the discussion before finalisation of these scientific opinions, please provide comments online.